 Classes go on field trips to a variety of places in and around the Portland area.
 Information about these field trips comes home from the classroom teacher up to two weeks prior to the trip.
 Most field trip fees are covered through the activity fee that is paid by all families at the beginning of the school year.
-All families sign a Field Trip Permission Slip at the beginning of the school year, which covers all field trips within that given year.
-Teachers send home information about each individual field trip as it comes up.
+All families electronically sign field trip permissions on TADS at the time of enrollment, which covers all field trips within that given year.
+Teachers send home information about each individual field trip as it comes.